-She has an MA in Art History and Design, and a strong knowledge base of creative industries and corporate philanthropy in Canada and the UK.
+She has an MA in Art History & Design and a strong knowledge base of creative industries and corporate philanthropy in Canada and the UK.
 Christina has developed a number of corporate partnerships, such as Barclay’s, Vodaphone, and Sage.

-Today, Christina leads Philanthropic Development at TNBT, while remaining engaged in the arts and culture community as a freelance art consultant and appraiser.
+Christina manages Philanthropic Development at TNBT, while remaining engaged in the arts and culture community as a freelance art consultant and appraiser.

 if you want to go fast, go alone

 if you want to go far, go together